What is a breast prosthesis?

 Once your scar has healed completely and the swelling has subsided (this takes between six and eight weeks) we will fit you with a permanent breast prosthesis and provide you with a properly fitting bra.

-Orthotists / Prosthetists are professionally qualified people with tertiary qualifications who can assess and treat the physical and functional restrictions of people with illnesses and disabilities, including limb amputations.
+Orthotists / Prosthetists are professionally qualified people with tertiary qualifications who can assess and treat the physical and functional restrictions of people with illnesses and disabilities, including a mastectomy.